daniellogangill/aLUM/assets/README.txt

-This is a lightweight placeholder GIF.
-Replace with your real file named exactly: double-diamond.gif
+Replace with your real double-diamond.gif if desired.
+Logos in assets/logos/.